Vesylum/dark-souls-3-cheat-sheet/README.md

 ```
 `npm test` checks that no duplicate `data-id` values appear in `index.html`.

+### Themes

+Your chosen theme is saved in the browser.
+If an unknown value is found it
+defaults back to the **Standard** style and the invalid entry is removed.

 ### Offline Availability

 The checklist registers a service worker so that once the page has been loaded,